jona712/jona712/README.md

 # Hello 👋, I'm Jonnan

-I'm a passionate Junior Backend Developer from Costa Rica.
+I'm a passionate Junior Back-End and Front-End Developer from Costa Rica.

 - 🔭 I'm currently working on an academic project for NFT sales.
 - 🌱 I'm currently learning Python.